CS-Cowboy/AI-Search/README.md

 Repo for the AI Course taught by Dr. Cummings taken fall of 2018.

-The goal was to demonstrate knowledge of algorithms learend in class.
+The goal was to demonstrate knowledge of algorithms learned in class.